Frequently Asked Questions

 Q: Can I get a scholarship to come to YDW, or a discount in exchange for volunteer work?

-A: Well, not really.
+A: Not really.
 YDW is designed to be affordable from the ground up.
 We endeavor to put on a great weekend while keeping the cost of attending low compared to similar events.
 Our pay-as-you-can pricing system allows those in need to pay less than at-cost, supported by the other attendees themselves.
+However, there a few extra time-consuming or specialized “supervolunteer” positions that allow people to help us out with things like dishwashing, first aid, or sound engineering in exchange for a reduced registration fee.
+If you are interested in a supervolunteer position, there will be an opportunity to let us know on the sign-up form.

 If the cost is still prohibitive for you, we suggest asking your local dance group to sponsor you or contribute towards your travel costs.
 If you’ve got disposable income to spare, we encourage you to sponsor someone else or pay more than the basic rate to help someone else attend.